 Over the past few years, I have continued to experience new awakenings within the process of leading worship/liturgy.
 But before these years of enlightenment, I had gone through a course of several years operating on cruise control.

-Some might think: Surely it isn’t possible to be actively leading music, worship, prayer, or teaching from Sunday to Sunday and not be learning as you prepare.
+Some might think: Surely it isn’t possible to be actively leading music, worship, prayer, or teaching every Sunday and not be learning as you prepare.
 However, I am confessing that there were at least 3-4 years where I didn?t feel like I was growing musically, academically, or spiritually?all while being on a church staff with ?pastor? in my title.

 I have a few guesses as to how I ended up in that state of indifference.
 Good performers don?t just perform well ?on stage?.
 The good ones are even better actors off stage.
 This is a sad reality that has no place in the church, yet it?s far too common.